MontaineHOA/CCnR/02_development_period.md

 ## Section 2.
 Initial Board.

-Declarant may, m its sole d1scret1on, and at such times as the Declarant deems appropriate, appoint three persons who may be Owners, or are representatives of corporate ent1t1es or other ent1t1es which are Owners, as an Initial Board.
+Declarant may, in its sole d1scret1on, and at such times as the Declarant deems appropriate, appoint three persons who may be Owners, or are representatives of corporate ent1t1es or other ent1t1es which are Owners, as an Initial Board.
-This Initial Board shall have full authority and all rights, responsib1ht1es, privileges and duties to manage the Properties under this Declaration and shall be subject to all provisions of this Declaration, the Articles and the Bylaws, provided that after selecting the Initial Board, the Declarant, m the exercise of its sole d1scret1on, may at any time terminate the Initial Board and reassume its management authority under Article II or select a new Board under this section of Article II.
+This Initial Board shall have full authority and all rights, responsib1ht1es, privileges and duties to manage the Properties under this Declaration and shall be subject to all provisions of this Declaration, the Articles and the Bylaws, provided that after selecting the Initial Board, the Declarant, in the exercise of its sole d1scret1on, may at any time terminate the Initial Board and reassume its management authority under Article II or select a new Board under this section of Article II.